 |Air-conditioning||Konvekta P700 roof-mounted air-conditioning pod|

-The weight of the Citaro is 10.98 tonnes, almost 1 tonne lighter than the OC500LE.
+The enhanced passenger comfort on the Citaro is attributed to its lightweight monocoque body, independent suspension for on the front axle, and good body insulation.
+Weighing in around 10.98 tonnes, the bus is almost 1 tonne lighter than the OC500LE.
 This increases the mileage and improves fuel efficiency by about seven per cent.
-The bus operates on BlueTec® SCR engine technology, which converts harmful nitrous oxide emissions into mostly nitrogen and water vapour.
+The bus operates on Daimler’s BlueTec® SCR engine technology, which converts harmful nitrous oxide emissions into mostly nitrogen and water vapour.
 This makes emissions from the bus cleaner and safer.

 Inside, the driver’s cabin is very different from existing buses.
-Frequently-operated elements such as door controls are relocated to on the left of the steering wheel instead of being near to the handbrake.
+Frequently-operated elements such as door controls are located on the dashboard, instead of being near to the handbrake.
 The handbrake is located further away from the driver and requires leaning forward to pulling it, and as such, Citaros incorporate a ‘halt brake’ to keep the bus stationary during normal operations, such as at bus stops or traffic lights, and is activated also from the dashboard.
-Brakes are also triggered automatically by a spring when the driver leaves his seat.
+As a safety measure, the halt brake is also automatically triggered when the operator leaves the drivers’ seat.
 In addition, the driver’s window is electrically operated, rather than manually operated in most buses.

-SMB136C uses red fabric seat covers, a default design by Mercedes-Benz.
+SMB136C uses red fabric seat covers, a default option offered by Mercedes-Benz.
 The seating layout is very much identical to its European counterparts, including seven rear-facing seats due to the axle placement.
 Altogether, SMB136C accommodates 37 seating and 44 standing passengers.
 For passengers-in-wheelchair (PIW), the bus offers one specially allocated space near the exit.
-This helps to minimise movement so that getting on and off the bus can be done effortlessly.
+This helps to minimise PIW movement within the bus, so that PIW boarding and alighting can be performed with the least hassle.
 The rear door is equipped with a manual wheelchair ramp, and the backrest for the PIW lot comes with a fold-down seat for two.

-SMB136C was advertised with a ‘kneeling’ feature, which automatically lowers the bus when the doors are open, to minimise the gap between the kerb and the bus, and also aids in the boarding of wheelchair-bound passengers.
-This feature was disabled later and on subsequent Citaros as passengers found it to be a disruption to ride comfort.
+SMB136C was advertised with a ‘kneeling’ feature, which automatically lowers the left side of the bus when the doors are open, to minimise the gap between the kerb and the bus, and also aids in the boarding of wheelchair-bound passengers.
+This feature was later disabled and on subsequent Citaros as passengers found it a disruption to ride comfort.

-Starting from 16 March 2010, SMB136C was under a one-year trial on various trunk and feeder routes that were ultimately successful.
+Starting from 16 March 2010, SMB136C was placed under a one-year trial on various trunk and feeder routes.
 Passengers could give their feedback at smrt.com.sg/citaro during the trial period.
+The trial was ultimately successful, with SMRT placing a production batch order for a further 50 buses.

 SMB136C is licensed to carry 83 passengers, including 38 seating passengers, 44 standing passengers and one passenger-in-wheelchair.